nulty/spage/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/status_page.
+Bug reports and pull requests are welcome on GitHub at https://github.com/nulty/status_page.

+### Testing

+The test suite should run normally.
+If the recorded API requests need to be updated, set an environment variable for the API key

+`STATUSPAGE_API_KEY=your-api-key bundle exec rspec`

+## Roadmap

+- Add a logger with null logging
+- Add url_encoded body option to configuration

 ## License